Rust-GCC/gccrs/gcc/ada/doc/gnat_rm/gnat_language_extensions.rst

     procedure Finalize   (Obj : in out T);
     procedure Initialize (Obj : in out T);

-The three procedures have the same profile, with a single ``in out`` parameter, and also have the same dynamic semantics as for controlled types:
+The three procedures must be primitive operations of ``T`` and have a single ``in out`` parameter.
+They need not be all specified by the aspect.
+If they are specified, they have the same dynamic semantics as for controlled types:

  - ``Initialize`` is called when an object of type ``T`` is declared without initialization expression.